openzync/openzync-core/README.md

 ---

-## What is OpenZync?
+## What is OpenZync Core?

-OpenZync is an open-source memory platform for AI agents.
+OpenZync Core is the backend monolith for the OpenZync agent memory platform.
 It ingests conversational data, enriches it asynchronously into a knowledge graph with entities, facts, and embeddings, and exposes a hybrid search API for LLM context retrieval.

 Built for developers who need persistent, queryable agent memory without vendor lock-in.
 Bring your own LLM (OpenAI, Anthropic, Ollama, Azure, OpenRouter) and your own infrastructure.